mbhewitt/CensusScheduler/README.md

 # CensusScheduler

 Census Scheduler Volunteer Management when there is no internet access.
+The primary goal is a system that can run a server for volunteer mangement that uses tablets as the primary interface.

+# Notes for implementation
 3 cases of check-in types:

 - Up to 1 hour before start of shift